Work Life Week 2020 - are we living to work, or working to live?

-At work, benefits are central to a healthy balance – from flexible working through to supportive financial benefits or ongoing education.
+At work, benefits are central to a healthy balance - from flexible working (something most of us have become accustomed to this year) through to supportive financial benefits or professional development.
 For many, being able to continue to better themselves is key to maintaining a healthy sense of wellbeing, yet finding time to study can be hard.

 Open Study College student Aneta is 30 years old and has two young children.